docker-rpm-builder/docker-rpm-builder/README.md

 * dns default to public ones, will add an option for private ones.
 Right now you can just pass arbitrary docker options, so pass --dns and/or set your internal
 DNS in the docker config file.

+## Thanks

+To all the people who gave me feedback or contributed to this project, in no special order:

+* Brian Lalor
+* Tobias Widén
+* Romain P

 ## TODOS and ideas
 * General refactor: remove code duplication, improve setup, etc. - things are currently quite messed up.
 * Support some way to cache build dependencies between builds for the same package (commit after run? commit after build-dep?)